robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 individuals must share space, and thus have overlapping home ranges.
-In the context of the social environment, home range overlap is a relatively coarse scale of sociality across which individuals share space over coarser spatial and temporal scales (e.g. Piza-Roca et al. 2018).
-Although the social environment clearly scales spatially and temporally, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014; Farine 2015).
-Thus, we define social scale as the type of social relationship observed that can be explicitly defined and measured (Farine et al. 2015).
+In the context of the social environment, home range overlap is a relatively coarse scale of sociality across which individuals share space over coarser spatial and temporal scales (e.g. Piza-Roca et al.
+2018).
+Although the social environment clearly scales spatially and temporally, it remains unclear whether coarser scales of sociality, including social association and home range overlap, vary predictably with social interaction (Castles et al. 2014;
+<span class="citeproc-not-found" data-reference-id="Farine2015a">**???**</span>).
+Thus, we define social scale as the type of social relationship observed that can be explicitly defined and measured (D. R. Farine 2015).

 Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (Krause et al. 2009; Wey et al. 2008; Croft et al. 2008).
 Social network analysis provides insight into the structure of social communities and social network properties, which can influence population dynamics and evolutionary processes (Pinter-Wollman et al. 2014; Kurvers et